taigaio/taiga-docker/README.md

 ## License

-Every code patch accepted in Taiga codebase is licensed under [AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html).
+Every code patch accepted in Taiga codebase is licensed under [MIT-0](LICENSE).
 You must be careful to not include any code that can not be licensed under this license.

 Please read carefully [our license](https://github.com/taigaio/taiga-docker/blob/master/LICENSE) and ask us if you have any questions as well as the [Contribution policy](https://github.com/taigaio/taiga-docker/blob/master/CONTRIBUTING.md).